sumichaaan/openair-k8s/README.md

-# Openairinterface on Kubernetes for Ubuntu
+# OpenAirInterface on Kubernetes for Ubuntu

 openair-k8s-ubuntu is inspired by OPENAIRINTERFACE/openair-k8s and can be built on Docker, Kubernetes, and Ubuntu distribution.
 Currently, we tested some operation of each component alone with Ubuntu 18.04.3 LTS (Bionic).